 Hi there, thanks for visiting this page & interested to know more about me.

-I’m Jitendra Zaa, a Certified Technical Architect & 9 times Salesforce MVP working on the Salesforce Platform since 2008.
+I’m Jitendra Zaa, a Certified Technical Architect and 9-time Salesforce MVP working on the Salesforce Platform since 2008.
 I have around 32 Salesforce Certifications & few Accredited Partner Credentials.
-In 2016, got a chance to write a book on Apex design patterns.
+In 2016, I got a chance to write a book on Apex design patterns.
 I have also created a video course on Udemy around Mastering Salesforce DX, which I think is an important topic for any Architect to know in depth.
-I have been a technical reviewer of many Salesforce books like Enterprise patterns in Salesforce, Introduction to Chatter, Visualforce cookbook, Mastering Salesforce CRM Administration, etc.
+I have been a technical reviewer of many Salesforce books like Enterprise Patterns in Salesforce, Introduction to Chatter, Visualforce Cookbook, Mastering Salesforce CRM Administration, etc.

 I take pride in working with customers to solve the most challenging problems in their organization around Salesforce implementations.
 Currently, I’m leading Salesforce Technical Architects in IBM, North America Region.
 I’m responsible for setting up best practices, and processes, enabling Architects on the latest and greatest features on the platform, conducting Architect Review Boards, and trying to build one of the best Salesforce Delivery teams.

 When I get time, I try to help future CTA’s in their journey with the help of my buddies at CTAGoF.com.

 Feel free to book a 1:1 session today if you need any guidance in your career or CTA journey or if you need some assistance in deciding on solutions.

 Writing technical blogs, learning new programming languages, and frameworks, and sharing my findings with others are some of my hobbies.
 The more I learn, the more I understand how little I know, and that drives me to dig into technology and languages to explore.